akshay-rajan/notes/ICP.md

 we are actually interacting with the Candid description inside the `/declarations` folder.
 The URL of the Candid Interface that shows up while deploying takes us to the Candid UI, which lets us call methods from the graphical interface.

+In IC, canisters can communicate directly with external servers or other blockchains through **HTTPS Outcalls**.
+It supports GET, HEAD and POST methods.

 ## Testing

 We can perform unit testing, integration testing as well as End2end (e2e) testing in the production environment.